Krish0109/3BDBV-Project/README.md

 ## Acknowledgments
 This script is based on the use of MediaPipe for hand tracking.
 Special thanks to the contributors of the open-source libraries used in this project.

+## Troubleshooting:
+* Does not work on Ubuntu 20.04 or earlier!
+* python: from 3.8.x to 3.11.x
+* PIP: version 20.3+